top of page

 • Often reduces stress and improves communication between parents.

-• Keeps the decision-making power in your hands — not in court.
+• Keeps the decision-making in your hands rather than the Court's.

 • Creates practical, lasting agreements that support healthy co-parenting.